DockYard/elixir-mail/extra_doc/Tables.md

 ### Row specific options
 `:rows` takes a map of row numbers and a list of row definitions.
-Valid row numbers are `0..number of rows in data` and `-1` for the last row.
+Valid row numbers are `-number..0..number of rows in data`, eg 0 for the first row, -1 for the last, -2 for the second last, etc.

 Extra Options |